MikeK1639/MikeK1639/README.md

 - 👋 Hi, I’m Mike!
 - 👀 I’m interested in technology, music, and family time!
-- 🌱 I’m currently learning to be a full stack web developer!
+- 🌱 I’m currently looking to start my career in Web Development!
 - 💞️ I’m looking to collaborate on any and all projects!
-Lets build something!
+Let's build something!
 - 📫 You can contact me on Github!

 <!---